meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-restart.md

 <pre class='codeblock-pre'>
 <div class='codeblock'>
   -h, --help              help for restart
-      --provider string   Provider to use with the Meshery server --skip-update       (optional) skip checking for new Meshery's container images.
+      --provider string   Provider to use with the Meshplay server --skip-update       (optional) skip checking for new Meshplay's container images.

 </div>
 </pre>